demogorgon1/trolddom-public/README.md

 # trolddom-public
 Gameplay code and content for the Trolddom game.
 These parts are released as Open Source under the MIT license.
-Note that this doesn't include all code, it just defines and implements all skills, maps, classes, NPCs, etc.
+Note that this doesn't include all code, it just defines and implements all skills, maps, classes, NPCs, etc. You can see this repository as a (very specialized) Open Source software library that is used by the game.

 * ```include/```, ```lib/```: Here you'll find the C++ source code for various gameplay elements and for parsing and serializing data.
 * ```data/```: All the data.